The Density Profile of Dynamical Halos: The Profile of Dynamical Halos

 In Figure~\ref{fig:alpha_inf_calibration} we show how simulated halos populate the $\Delta\alpha_\infty$--$R$ space.
 Evidently, the two parameters are strongly correlated, so that at fixed mass, more extended halos (higher $\rh$) having steeper inner slopes.
 The red line is obtained by maximizing a cost function given by the number of haloes with a $\Delta \alpha_{\infty}$ of $\pm 0.03$ of the line.
 The resulting best-fit line is given by

 where the error bars come from Jackknifing the box.
 In light of these values, we have opted to adopt

 as our fiducial model.
 From these results it is clear that while our parametric fits contains two free parameters, the tight correlation between $\alpha_{\infty}$ and $\rh$ implies that halo profiles have a single effective degree of freedom, namely the halo radius $\rh$.
-In particular, a halo of mass $\Morb$ and radius $\rh$ has a density slope
+In principle, we could choose either of the parameters to be our single degree of freedom, but $r_h$ is a natural choice since it governs the physical size of the halo's orbiting profile.
+A halo of mass $\Morb$ and radius $\rh$ has a density slope

+We emphasize that the existence of a single radial scale is not equivalent to the statement that NFW profiles are a one-parameter family.
+In the traditional approach, the single parameter is the concentration, and the outer profile is set by the chosen halo boundary.
+In contrast, previous work on the orbiting component itself \citep[e.g.][]{diemer22,diemer23} has argued that an accurate description requires two distinct spatial scales: a scale radius $r_s$ and a truncation radius $r_t$.
+Our analysis of dynamical halos shows that these two structural degrees of freedom collapse onto a tight one-parameter family, which in our case allows to to find $\alpha_\infty$ given $M_{\rm orb}$ and $\rh$.
+That is, the apparent need for a second scale is largely a matter of modeling choice rather than an intrinsic physical degree of freedom of the orbiting profile.